Claude vs Grok: How to Prompt Each AI Model

 Processing the largest documents and codebases

-Grok's 2-million-token context window is 2x larger than Claude's 1M — it handles the biggest codebases and document collections in a single prompt.
+Grok's 1-million-token context window matches Claude's 1M — it handles the biggest codebases and document collections in a single prompt.

 Real-time social media intelligence